 It is an absolute honor to have you on LLA.
 All over the world you are known either as Lisa “the writer” or Lisa “the speaker”.
 Can you introduce us to the Lisa Nichols most people don’t know?

 The part of Lisa Nichols that no one knows… I am awkwardly shy at public events – social, casual events that I’m not working at.

 I’ve grown to realize that cooking is a therapy for me.
 I’m not a “foodie”, I’m a “feedie”.
 I like to cook large amounts of food and then invite people over.
 I enjoy watching them eat my food.
 I buy way too many groceries on an ongoing basis just to be ready!
 Lastly, I primarily flirt with men over 70 and under 13.
 Everyone in between that, I get nervous and awkward around.

 Watching your videos closely, one thing that shines through is the passion with which you deliver your speeches and how very important it is for you to ensure that beyond communicating to your audience, you are speaking to the needs they have in varying seasons of their life.
-Can you share with us your story, briefly highlighting some of the childhood experiences that have impacted greatly the woman you are today, and some key defining moments?
+What is your story and how has the numerous experiences and key defining moments shaped you?

 I was raised in a household that was relationship rich and financially limited.
 My family, extending all the way up to my grandmother and my parents, always emphasized the stock put into relationships.

 I struggled through school academically.
 It was difficult for me to learn.
 I worked really hard to get a C, an average grade.
 C+ was my highest grade in school.
 I found out in my twenties that I was a functioning dyslexic, and that was the reason why learning was difficult for me.
 I was committed to school, but it was not easy.